maiska/qubes-translated/de/pages/partners.md

 ### 2014 and earlier
 - **$∞** : [Invisible Things Lab]

-[Stiftung für Pressefreiheit]: #freedom-of-the-press-foundation
+[Freedom of the Press Foundation]: #freedom-of-the-press-foundation
 [Mullvad]: #mullvad
 [Boris]: #boris
 [zby]: #zby
 [NLnet Foundation]: #nlnet-foundation
 [Open Technology Fund]: #open-technology-fund
 [Invisible Things Lab]: #invisible-things-lab
-[Kontakt]: mailto:funding@qubes-os.org
+[contact]: mailto:funding@qubes-os.org

 ## Our Partners
 We would like to recognize the following Qubes Partners.